verrazzano/docs/content/en/docs/setup/customizing/opensearch.md

 The following policy example configures OpenSearch to manage indices matching the pattern `my-app-*`.
 The data in these indices will be automatically pruned every 14 days, and will be rolled over if an index meets at least one of the following criteria:
-- Is 3 or more days old.
+- Is three or more days old.
 - Contains 1,000 documents or more.
 - Is 10GB in size or larger.